catherinebshaw/employee-hw/README.md

 ## Technology Used

 The employee-directory was created using ReactJS and applies HTML, css, JavaScript, node.js.
-The application is built on has been deployed on heroku.
+Employee information is obtained through an API to randomuser.me which can be updated to interface with employee databases.
+The application has been deployed on heroku so users are able to simply launch the application in their browser.

 ## Commit History